unoursmarin/Project_repository/README.md

 # How to run it ?
+## Build the image

-docker build -t blackjackgame . \n docker run  blackjackgame
+docker build -t blackjackgame

+# Run it
+docker run  blackjackgame